 “Just don’t do anything!
 What are you actually doing here anyway?”

 “Deathwatch.
 I’m an intern.
-It’s a bitch and this manual a friend wrote about it is … well she’s a friend.
-What can you expect?”
+It’s a bitch, and this manual a friend wrote about it is … well she’s a friend.
+What can you expect from friends?”

-Peculiar person frowns, forehead creasing like a non-slip mat just before you break your neck.
+Potty person frowns, forehead creasing like a non-slip mat just before you break your neck.
 “I’ll see if it’s in the manual.”
 She flips through pages.
 “Pa … pe … ph… Wait, pneumothorax may be relevant … what on earth?
 I’m not reading all that shiz!
 I bet I can work it out.
-Do your tits feel bigger than usual?
+Pneumo … thorax… Hmmm, do your tits feel bigger than usual?
 About to explode or anything?”

 The woman hisses.
 “Stupid!
 See that sharp bit of metal?
 A few centimetres to the left and your tempestuous lobe would have looked quite arty mingling with the jam.”